opendcs/opendcs/docs/source/start-decoding.rst

 that statements are separated by commas.
 In the examples below, it is not necessary to delineate and have multiple labels, but this is done for the sake of keeping the statements as simple as possible.
-The field sesor label is the part that extracts the variable information once the curser is at the data location in the file, and attributes the information to a sensor.
+The field sensor label is the part that extracts the variable information once the curser is at the data location in the file, and attributes the information to a sensor.